robinostlund/homeassistant-volkswagencarnet/README.md

 Remote engine heating is supported for combustion engine vehicles that uses the carnet portal together provided S-PIN.
 Probably not availabel for all car models.

+Note: Some features included in the Passat GTE Facelift/MY2019> models are not yet implemented.

 Installation
 ------------